HughG/alexander/notes.md

 analysing software in the manner of software metrics?
 I'm not sure how you would detect a "meaningful" part, nor measure overlap.

-* I expect that measures of conformance "being a semilattice" might vary in "strength" at different parts of the system (just as in physical architecture).
+* I expect that measures of conformance to "being a semilattice" might vary in "strength" at different parts of the system (just as in physical architecture).

 * How is all this affected by the fact that the parts in the design of a